 Volkswagen T-Roc review - Interior, design and technology

 VW has almost admitted that some of its cars in the recent past have been a little, well, dull.
-So the T-Roc jazzes things up with its cute, small, sporty, SUV shape, eleven body colours and four contrasting bi-colour roof options.
+So the T-Roc jazzes things up with its small, sporty, SUV shape and up to fifteen exterior paint combinations.
 The firm touts it as the GTI of its SUV line-up, playing up its Golf-like proportions.
 VW has even pushed the range a little further, with the introduction of the T-Roc Cabriolet.
 The four-seater drop-top isn't the most practical SUV derivative, but has plenty of style and no real direct rivals.